benwbrum/ssda-islandora-load/README.md

 SSDA Load Process

-Log in via the command line using SSH: ssh -i /home/saracarl/.ssh/SSDA-Brumfield.pem ubuntu@52.1.163.15
+Log in via the command line using SSH:
+`ssh -i /home/saracarl/.ssh/SSDA-Brumfield.pem ubuntu@52.1.163.15`

 ~ is the home directory of the ubuntu user.
 A "cd" will get you there.

-You should run "tmux" before running any of the following commands.
-This will allow commands to run even if you are disconnected.
-To reconnect after logging back in, type "tmux attach".
+You should run `tmux` before running any of the following commands.
+This will keep your terminal session alive, and allow commands to run even if you are disconnected.
+To reconnect after logging back in, type `tmux attach`.

 1)  Read directories and metadata file to generate migration csv files.